pythonanywhere/pythonanywhere_task_helpers/helpers/4-deploy-local-web-app.md

 For Bottle, the app is usually invoked something like `application = default_app()`

-If you're using a **virtualenv**, you'll also need to know the path to it.
-These often live at */home/myusername/.virtualenvs/virtualenvname*

 ----

-Armed with the name and location of your WSGI app, you should now go to the **Web** tab, click **Add new web app**, and then choose **Manual configuration**
+Armed with the name and location of your WSGI app, you should now go to the **Web** tab, click **Add new web app**, and then choose **Manual configuration**.
+Click through to the end.

+* Enter the path to your virtualenv if you're using one.

+Next we'll want to edit the WSGI file which has been generated for you.
-This will generate a WSGI file for you.
-Click through to it (there's a link in the "Code" section), and take a look at the comments, which provide some examples for how to get your app imported.
+Click through to it (there's a link inthe "Code" section), and take a look at the comments, which provide some examples for how to get your app imported.
 The main steps are: